AdaRoseCannon/progressive-web-apps-talk/short.md

 > 	})
 > });
 >```
+--->

 # Receiving push notifications

-When the client receiving the response from the Push Notification Server it does not go to the window.
+When the client receiving the response from the Push Notification Server the browser

-Which makes sense because there could be more (or less) than one window and all windows share the same service worker.

-If there are no open windows and the service worker is not running, when a push notification arrives,

-The browser will even fire up the service worker just to handle the notification.
+fires an event on the serviceworker, even if there are no windows open!!

 <blockquote class="dark" style="background-image: url('images/baby-birds.jpg');">
 <h1>Receiving Push Notifications</h1>